;

 Plan meals and save leftovers.

-Use your garbage disposal more frequently.
+Use your garburator more frequently.

 With even moderate use, garbage disposals are proven to reduce the amount of food waste in your trash by up to 30%.

-Use your garbage disposal more frequently.
+Use your garburator more frequently.

 Try composting.